CulverT01/tchomepage/content/blog/secondpost/secondpost.md

   <h1 class="col align-self-center">Pulling the website by its Bootstraps</h1>
   <div class="row justify-content-center">
     <p class="col-8">
     This post evidences the usage of Bootstrap across the website.
 Bootstrap is a framework that's used to give styling to your website as well as allow it be dynamic with various components like the Carousel shown below.
-The cards that are shown are from Yugioh trading card game that I own.
+The cards that are shown are from Yu-Gi-Oh! trading card game that I own.
     </p>
   </div>
   <div class="row justify-content-center">